yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 Here's how to do it.

-### Linux
+### Linux / Mac (\*nix systems)

 1. Open the terminal
+2. Type `cd` and hit enter.
+This navigates to your home directory.
-2. Type in `nano ~/.bashrc`
+3. Type in `nano .bashrc` for Linux or `nano .bash_profile` for Mac
-3. Go to the end of this file and add this line to it
+4. Go to the end of this file and add this line to it

  `alias checkstyle='java -jar /home/username/cs1331/bin/checkstyle-6.2.2.jar'`

  remember to replace the directory here with wherever your cs1331 directory is.

-4. Save and close the file (Ctrl-X closes the file in nano.
+5. Save and close the file (Ctrl-X closes the file in nano.
 Then hit Y when it asks whether you want to save it, and then hit enter to confirm).
 Restart the terminal, and you're done!

 Screenshots of the process: